 To the side, in a building dating from the Ottoman times, is the dungeon of Namik Kemal, a poet exiled by the Ottomans to Cyprus in 1873, after they took a dislike to his drama about the Siege of Silistria.
-He also lends his name to the square in front of the palace.
+The square in front of the palace has taken his name.

 The Church of St. George of the Greeks (C)

 Located southeast of St. Nicholas Cathedral and nearer to the sea, the Church of St. George of the Greeks dates from a similar time, around 1300.
 It was built by the Greek Orthodox community who lived in this part of the city and it served as their cathedral.
 Damage sustained by the cannon bombardment during the Ottoman siege of the city can still be seen.
 In its day it must have been an impressive structure and has left an atmospheric ruin.
 Look carefully to see the cannonballs.